RaspAP/raspap-docs/docs/faq.md

 ![](https://github.com/RaspAP/raspap-webgui/assets/229399/576531cd-fcf1-4377-9d51-3824ee498efb){: style="width:320px"}

 In this case, selecting a compatible 2.4 GHz wireless mode will populate the list of available channels for that interface.
 Alternatively, select another interface or connect a 5 GHz capable external wireless adapter.
 RaspAP will automatically detect the adapter and add it to the list of available interfaces.

+## <a name="433ac"></a> 802.11ac is supposed to operate at 433 Mbps.
+Why is my AP's throughput so much less?
+The 802.11ac wireless standard uses 433 Mbps per spatial stream in the 5GHz band.
+Therefore, the theoretical maximum speed for a single-stream device is 433 Mbps when using an 80 MHz wide channel.
+However, real-world speeds are often significantly less due to a number of factors.

+In the Raspberry Pi's case, its onboard wireless chipset is connected to the primary System on a Chip (SoC) with a 4-bit SDIO link that runs at 41.7 MHz.
+4 bits x 41.7 suggests about 160 Mbps should be possible with 802.11ac on this device.
+In practice, iPerf tests won't get close to this figure because SDIO is a simplex link (that is, half-duplex) with overhead in each of the protocol and transport layers.
+Given these restrictions, real-world iPerf tests in the range of 90-100 Mbps are actually quite good for this hardware.

 ## <a name="wirelessn"></a>Why is the maximum throughput of my 802.11n AP reduced by half?
 In order to achieve optimal throughput with 802.11n, the wireless stream must operate at a 40 MHz wide channel on the 2.4 GHz band.
 A 20 MHz channel will restrict you to 72 Mbps.
 Your `hostapd.conf` might have  the required settings, but this is no guarantee of a 40 MHz channel.